Can My Cat Be A Vegetarian?

 Lastly, cats require vitamin B12, which is essential for their nervous system, red blood cell formation, and overall health.
 Vitamin B12 is found almost exclusively in animal-based proteins, and without it, cats can develop anemia, lethargy, and other health complications.

-Each of these vital nutrients cannot be found in vegetables, and your cat will suffer without them.
+Each of these vital nutrients cannot be found in plant based foods, and your cat will suffer without them.